Cerebral amyloid angiopathy: History

 Gustav Oppenheim was the first to report amyloid deposits in the vasculature of the central nervous system in 1909.
 The first paper focusing solely on what would come to be known as CAA was published in 1938 by WZ Scholz.
 In 1979, H. Okazaki published a paper implicating CAA in certain cases of lobar intracerebral hemorrhage.
 The Boston Criteria for CAA originated in a 1995 paper from Harvard Medical School.

+In animals

+Micrograph of cerebral amyloid angiopathy (arrow) in the neocortex of an aged squirrel monkey (arrowhead indicates an Aβ plaque).
+Aβ immunostain; Bar = 100 microns (0.1 mm).

+Cerebral Aβ-amyloid angiopathy develops with age in several nonhuman species, including primates, dogs, cats, and other vertebrates.
+Among primates, CAA has been documented in prosimians, New World monkeys, Old World monkeys and great apes.
+In older squirrel monkeys, CAA can be abundant, particularly in capillaries, although larger vessels also are involved.

+In one aged squirrel monkey, CAA has been associated with amyloid-related imaging abnormalities (ARIA).
+Mice and rats don't naturally manifest CAA, but several genetically modified rodent models have been generated that develop CAA as they age.